urbancompasspony/docker/README.md

 Maintenance and other configurations need to be made separately.

+## If running on Ubuntu:
+First, run these:
+$ sudo systemctl stop systemd-resolved
+$ sudo systemctl disable systemd-resolved
+$ sudo unlink /etc/resolv.conf

+Then edit /etc/resolv.conf creating a new file and put this inside:
+$ sudo nano /etc/resolvconf

+nameserver IP_OF_YOUR_GATEWAY
+search HOSTNAME_OF_GATEWAY_IF_THERES_ANY

+Example with pfSense:

+nameserver 192.168.0.1
+search mypfsense.localdomain

+With this, you will not lost ethernet connection on Docker server.

 ## Installing on Debian-based:
-sudo apt install docker.io
+$ sudo apt install docker.io

 ## Configuring Network:
-sudo docker network create -d macvlan --subnet=192.168.0.0/24 --gateway=192.168.0.1 -o parent=eth0 macvlan-custom
+$ sudo docker network create -d macvlan --subnet=192.168.0.0/24 --gateway=192.168.0.1 -o parent=eth0 macvlan-custom

 ## To connect to an container that is running:
-sudo docker exec -it pihole /bin/bash
+$ sudo docker exec -it pihole /bin/bash